kubeflow/kubeflow/components/centraldashboard/ci/README.md

   serviceAccount: ci-pipeline-run-service-account
 ```

-3 Resources are provided by the PipelineRun:
+As shown above, 3 PipelineResources are provided by the PipelineRun:

 - kubeflow (input)
   the github repo is mounted at /workspace/kubeflow